seyed98/mtp/README.md

-# MTProto Proxy CentOS 7 Auto Installer
+# MTProtoProxy Auto Installer "" CentOS 7 ""
 A very small script to install MTProtoProxy On CentOS 7
 ### Why this installer?
 * Generate random secret